rsvim/rfc/2-JavascriptEngine.md

 Interaction between rust and javascript requires two sides: rust side and javascript side.

-For rust side, it can load javascripts, resolve the dependency graphs (via `import` and `require`), execute source code (via the engine).
+For rust side, it can:

+1. Load external javascripts
+2. Execute javascript code (via the engine).

 For javascript side, it can: